 You can also start a blog and just write about what you love.
 There is no better way to improve your skills than to begin to write about what you love.
 You should, however, follow your target audience and write in a style that resonates with them.
 Ask them what they want in the comments section.

 Send them emails telling them about your blog.
 You can even send them surveys.
 By cultivating that relationship with your target audience, you will learn a lot about the kind of content they prefer and tailor your writing skills to match those preferences.
+Starting a blog is definitely a great way to embrace the digital age.

 Forums and Social Media